 The treatment facility is comprised of four storage ponds.
 Pond A, which is approximately 68 acres in size, is where reclaimed water is initially stored at the facility.
 Once the reclaimed water in Pond A has gone through the necessary biological treatment process, it is released into Pond B, then Pond C and finally into Pond D. In each pond the reclaimed water continues to go through a biological treatment process.
 Ponds B, C and D are each approximately 10 acres in size.
 Once the reclaimed water has gone through the required treatment process, it is released into the Powder River which is adjacent to the facility.

 If you would like more information regarding access to our facility, please contact the Public Works Department at (541) 524-2047.

 The city stormwater collection system is designed to drain runoff water into natural waterways, including the Powder River and irrigation ditches.
 Water quality is important in these and all waterways.

 • Do not clean out paint trays or put any other chemicals into the gutter or into storm drains.

 • Do not dump motor oil or other petroleum products into storm drains.

 • City crews work hard to keep storm drain grates clear of leaves and other debris.
 If storm drain grates are obstructed runoff water may flood the street intersection near your home or office.
-Please call the Public Works Department during normal business days/hours at (541) 524-2047 during normal working hours/days – after hours you may call Baker County Dispatch at (541) 523-3644 to report the problem or clear it yourself if you are willing and able to do so.
+Please call the Public Works Department during normal business days/hours at (541) 524-2047.
+After hours you may call Baker County Dispatch at (541) 523-3644 to report a problem or clear it yourself if you are willing and able to do so.